In this article

 Guest blogging, blogger outreach, and commenting on blogs can be an effective traffic building strategy.
 How can you check to see if any of that actually works?
 You guessed it, checking Google Analytics.
 Head to Traffic Sources --> Sources --> Referrals and click on the blog’s domain.
 You should then see the exact referral path (specific pages) that bring traffic to your site.

-There are other platforms outside of social that can be great sources of traffic, depending on the type of business you run and its popularity.
+There are other platforms outside of social platforms that can be great sources of traffic, depending on the type of business you run and its popularity.
 A few that are worth investigating include:

 As the example in this image shows, Quora is a top 10 traffic driver.
 Not only is it a gold mine for finding answers to just about any questions, it's also a great place to build a following, establish authority, and build a following.